codegitpro/algorithm-graphic/readme.md

 # Party Planning Pandemonium
-In this project, your mission is to plan dinner parties for 144 people.
-This process is divided into two missions.
-The first one should take ~1-2 hours and the second should not take more than 30 minutes.

-You will need to use node.js to complete this project.
-Intstructions for installation & execution are at the end of this file.
+Let's plan dinner parties for 144 people.
+I believe there should be a way to organize party best

 ## Mission 1: Grouping